rafaelbiriba/ORB-osx-rsync-backup/README.md

 # OSX Rsync Backup (ORB)

-ORB is a RSync script for backup your entire osx disk.
+ORB is a RSync script for backup your entire osx disk/partition.

-You can boot from your backup disk with a proper bootloader.
+You can also boot from your backup disk/partition (Very useful for test or restore functions).